© Denzil Green

 Caffè Crema is a very "long" espresso, with more water in it than Caffè Lungo.

 That is to say, about 180 ml to 240 ml of water is allowed to pass through the filter basket, instead of the normal 25ml for an espresso.
+So that's almost up to about ten times more water.

 The coffee grind used is slightly coarser than that used for espresso; about the coarseness of what you would use for filter coffee.